wprender/cloudbreak-docs/docs/openstack.md

 ## Setup Cloudbreak Deployer

+> This feature is currently `TECHNICAL PREVIEW` and is available for the `OpenStack Juno` release.

 If you already have Cloudbreak Deployer either by [using the OpenStack Cloud Images](openstack-image.md) or by [installing the Cloudbreak Deployer](onprem.md) manually on your own VM, you can start to setup the Cloudbreak Application with the deployer.

-> Cloudbreak currently only supports the `OpenStack Juno` release.

 Create and open the `cloudbreak-deployment` directory: